PaulGarrett/WickerMan/README.md

     • allows the user to set a soil moisture threshold for automatic refilling when the bed gets too dry

-    • has an air temperature and humidity sensor for each array of beds ("system")
+    • has an air temperature and humidity sensor for each array of beds ("a system")

     • uses the mqtt protocol to allow all functions to be controlled remotely over wifi